macCesar/ti.scroller/README.md

 ```

 ## Recomendation
-It is recommended to add the `paused` event in order to pause the scrolling effect while the app is in the background and the `resume` event to resume scrolling when in the foreground.
+To prevent unexpected behaviors, it is recommended to add the `paused` event in order to pause the scrolling effect while the app is in the background and the `resume` event to resume scrolling when in the foreground.

 ```javascript
 Ti.App.addEventListener('paused', function() {